notescs/notes/C-CPP-OOPS-for-Interviews/README.md

 ```

-The use of the keyword virtual in these two classes causes them to share a single common subobject of their base class Parent.
-Since there is only one copy of basedata,there is no ambiguity when it is referred to in Grandchild.The need for virtual base classes may indicate a conceptual problem with your use of multiple inheritance, so they should be used with caution.
+The use of the keyword virtual in these two classes causes them to share a single
+common subobject of their base class Parent.
+Since there is only one copy of
+basedata, there is no ambiguity when it is referred to in Grandchild.
+The need
+for virtual base classes may indicate a conceptual problem with your use of
+multiple inheritance, so they should be used with caution.

 # Friend Functions